-Mooney, G., Burdon, S. & Kang, K. 2017, '30th International Business Information Management Association Conference', ISBN:978-0-9860419-9-0, 30th International Business Information Management Association Conference, International Business Information Management Association (IBIMA Publishing), Madrid, Spain.View/Download from: UTS OPUS
+Mooney, G, Burdon, S & Kang, K 2017, 'A Reputation for Enterprise Innovation: Do You Know What Your Peers Are Thinking?', Proceedings of the 30th IBIMA, International Business Information Management Association Conference, International Business Information Management Association (IBIMA Publishing), Madrid, Spain.View/Download from: UTS OPUS

 This paper addresses organisational success and prevailing values of innovative firms as perceived by peer/competitor enterprises.
 Partnering with the Information Industry Association of Australia (AIIA), surveys were undertaken and 244 responses from 102 member organisations statistically analysed.
 In-depth follow-up with selected enterprises then more closely examined factors deemed important to corporates comparing achievements.
 Outcomes indicate that high-growth firms often prioritise realisation of innovation over simply making money - yet high cash flows are still generated.